Spacewalkers Complete Second Roll Out Solar Array Installation

-Category: Space Hits: 1The new ISS Roll-Out Solar Array (iROSA) were successfully deployed in a process that took about 10 minutes.
+Category: Space Hits: 4The new ISS Roll-Out Solar Array (iROSA) were successfully deployed in a process that took about 10 minutes.

 NASA astronaut Shane Kimbrough and ESA (European Space Agency) astronaut Thomas Pesquet concluded their spacewalk at 2:37 p.m.
 EDT, after 6 hours and 45 minutes.
 In the ninth spacewalk of the year outside the International Space Station, the two astronauts installed and deployed a new ISS Roll-Out Solar Array (iROSA) on the far end of the left (port) side of the station’s backbone truss structure (P6).